 - Faith Christian Full Gospel Church Adoptive Parent Support Group

 - Family and Children's Services of Central Maryland (FCS)

 - Lower Shore Adoption Network (Call Jami Truitt at 410-713-3758)

 - Maryland Department of Social Services (Wicomico County DSS)

 - One Church One Child

 - The Arc Northern Chesapeake Region (TFC)

 - United House of Prayer For All People

-As of March 2013, there are 6,105 children in foster care in Maryland; 1,954 of these children are waiting for adoptive families.
+As of July 2014, there are 5,254 children in Out-of-Home Placement in Maryland; 236 of these children are legally free with a plan of adoption.